eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

 # Keywords and variables

-One of the most powerful things that Robot Framework can do is to provide capability to write test cases with natural language.
-In an ideal world other people are also interested on the automated test case results and how, where, and when they are run.
+One of the most powerful things that Robot Framework can do is to provide the capability to write test cases using natural language.
+In an ideal world, it is not just people who write those tests, but also other people are interested in the automated test case results, including how, where, and when they are run.

-This can be achieved by using user defined keywords: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-user-keywords
+This can be made possible by using user defined keywords: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-user-keywords

 ## User defined keywords